projectbtle/argXtract/README.md

 argXtract is a tool for extracting arguments to API calls (SVC calls and function calls) from within stripped IoT binaries (more specifically, ARM Cortex-M binaries).

 ## Why would I want to extract arguments to API calls?
 The configuration of an IoT device is very important from a security perspective.
 Many IoT devices operate on what we term a _split-firmware_ model, where a technology stack (such as Bluetooth Low Energy or Thread) is implemented by a vendor and the developer builds an application on top of it.
 In such cases, most of the configurations will be made via APIs provided by the vendor.
 For example, APIs may be provided to define access permissions, passwords, etc. Developers may also use libraries to perform additional configurations.
-By extracting the arguments to these configuration APIs, we can find out how secure a device is.
+By extracting the arguments to these configuration APIs, we can get an idea of some aspects of security for the device.

 ## How do I use `argXtract`?
 To extract arguments from an API call, you need to provide details of the API call to `argXtract`.
 In particular, `argXtract` needs to know how to _find_ the API call within a stripped binary and how the arguments to the API call are _formatted_.
 For the former, you need to provide _function pattern files_ or details about supervisor calls.
 For the latter, you need to define _argument definition files_.
 We've provided a collection of function pattern files and argument definition files to start with.
 For details on how to define your own, head over to our [Wiki](https://github.com/projectbtle/argXtract/wiki).